brianhopkins88/bhp-console/docs/BHP Management Console Architecture.md

 ### 1.1 Vision
 A web application that helps automate and manage the core functions of a small photography business:
-- Website creation and publishing
+- Website intake, creation, and publishing
-- Website portfolio freshness management
+- Image library intake, tagging taxonomy, and portfolio freshness management
 - Social marketing automation (Facebook, Instagram, others later)
 - Paid advertising planning and execution (Meta first, Google second)
 - Blog drafting and promotion
 - Internal activity journal (notes + best photos) to fuel content recommendations
 - Contact management (CRM) + inbound inquiry handling + proposal drafting
-- Simple finance tracking + tax-category expense reporting
+- Simple finance tracking + tax-category expense reporting This console is intended to be multi-tenant so each business has isolated data, assets, and published websites.

 ### 1.2 Core principles
 - Local-first: runs on a laptop with minimal setup.
 - Human-in-the-loop automation: nothing posts/sends/publishes/spends by default without approval.
 - Agentic where it helps: agents plan and execute multi-step tasks with tool use, but are constrained by policy.
+- Memory-first AI: store business profile, site structure, and tag taxonomy for reuse across agent runs.
+- Guardrailed conversations: unsupported intents return a fixed guidance message and supported prompt options.
 - Modular boundaries: start as a modular monolith but preserve clean interfaces for later service extraction.
 - Connector-based integrations: external systems are accessed only through schema-validated tools.
+- Multi-tenant by default: all data, jobs, and policies are scoped to a tenant/business.

 ### 1.3 Out of scope (for early versions)
 - Full e-commerce / online payments